EMMEI96/HFS-harmonic_file_synthesizer/README.md

 When using the app with computer keyboard and mouse: clicking outside the virtual keyboard deactivates computer keyboard, so we advice to **use the mouse roll** to control knobs and filters knobs (the keyboard won't be disabled) and to create a sequence of chords and effects for your sample.
 Since the touch pad is often disabled while pressing a key on a portable computer, it's better to use a mouse .

 All webAudio knobs (Chord-modes-filter_controls) support MIDI Learn, we advice to control the setting MIDI Learn on the knobs of the MIDI device before starting to play.
-All webAudio knobs react to both mouse-move and mouse-roll. mouse-roll allows a more fluent control and doesn't disable the interface keyboard.
+All webAudio knobs react to both mouse-move and mouse-roll.

 As for filters, peaking filter with boosted gain allows to underline certain harmonics of the chord or sound, creating a psychedelic effect.
 We recommend to wisely use the Master Volume Slider based on the type of filter applied and convolution dry/wet slider value.